joitapaul/blog-project/README.md

-# 🌍 Travel & Hotel Booking Web Project
+# 🌍 Travel & Hotel Booking Web Project using html,css and javascripppit

 A front-end web project that demonstrates a **travel and hotel booking system** with user authentication and blog creation features.
 This project is built using **HTML, CSS, and JavaScript** and focuses on clean UI design and basic client-side functionality.